-In order to be able to sponsor a non-British national to work for them in the UK, employers must first register as a ‘Sponsor’ with the Home Office and the prospective employee is required to pass a ‘points assessment’ in order to qualify for permission to enter or stay to work in the UK.
+In order to be able to sponsor a non-British or non-Irish national to work for them in the UK, employers must first register as a ‘sponsor’ with the Home Office and the prospective employee must meet certain requirements in order to qualify for permission to enter or stay to work in the UK.

 Sponsors must comply with various onerous obligations, including record keeping and reporting duties imposed by the Home Office.
-Sponsors are also responsible for ensuring migrant workers are eligible to qualify under the Skilled Worker or Intra Company Transfer route.
-The individual must be coming to the UK to fill a genuine vacancy which meets the skills threshold and the individual must be paid the appropriate salary for the role, a determined by the Home Office.
+Sponsors are also responsible for ensuring that sponsored workers are eligible to qualify under the Skilled Worker/Specialist Worker route (previously called the Intra Company Transfer route).
+The individual must be coming to the UK to fill a genuine vacancy which meets the skills threshold and the individual must be paid the appropriate salary for the role, as determined by the Home Office.

 We have extensive experience of advising and supporting employers through all stages of the sponsorship process, including:

 - Preparing and submitting sponsor licence registration applications, including reviewing supporting documentation and existing HR procedures and systems to check whether they are likely to meet the Home Office requirements

 - Evaluating information regarding prospective new hires and intra-company transferees to check whether they are likely to meet the relevant criteria

 - Advising on selecting the most appropriate SOC Code

 - Supporting migrants and their families during the entry clearance or visa application process